 James began teaching privately at age 14.
 His work as a church music director allowed him ample opportunity to conduct, compose, arrange and perfect his craft as a pianist, organist, harpsichordist, vocalist, violinist and conductor.
 He had his first sacred and secular choral works published by age 16.

-While in high school and college, James appeared in numerous local Southern California musical theatre productions .
+While in high school and during his university years, James appeared in numerous local Southern California musical theatre productions .
 Credits include Kids of the Kingdom (Disneyland), Wolf in Into The Woods, Bobby in Company, Claude in Hair, Sky in Guys and Dolls, Billy in Chicago, M. C. in Cabaret, Chuck in Promises-Promises, Chip in On The Town and Riff and Bernardo in West Side Story.

 James received several degrees in his career.
 Commencing with an Associate of Arts degree from Orange Coast College (1988).
 He graduated with a Bachelor of Music (1992) and then a Master of Music (1995) from California State University, Fullerton.
 After completing his MM degree, James completed a California CLAD credential from National University (1996).
 James holds a clinical hypnotherapy and holistic health diploma from Hypnosis Motivation Institute (2006).

-James Spencer is a faculty US representative instructor in music and acting for University of West London's London College of Music, offering prestigious performance grade and advanced diploma programs to his students.
+James Spencer is a faculty US representative instructor in music and acting for University of West London's London College of Music, offering prestigious performance grade and advanced diploma programs to his students in acting and music.

 James studied keyboard with leaders in the field including: Joanna Hodges (CSULB), Dr. Robert Watson (CSUF), Dr. Lucinda Carver (USC), Dr. Burton Karson (CSUF), Dr. Malcolm Hamilton (USC), Dr. Rita Fussek (CSUF), Masterclasses include: Oscar Peterson, Andreij Dutkiewicz , Eduardo Delgado, and Vladimir Ashkenazy.